A1exLemesios/node-server/README.md

 A terminal is basically a window that allows you to instruct your computer to do something using text commands, instead of point-and-click with the mouse.
 There is virtually no way you can do any serious development without using a terminal since most of the commands to setup/initialize a project can only be run through a terminal.
 There's no need to be afraid of the terminal.
 It doesn't bite and it doesn't expect you to know all the commands from the get-go.
 To go through this project just 5-6 commands are needed which you can simply copy & paste into it.

+- The `$` character in the commands below just indicates that it's a terminal command.
+Don't include it in the actual command within your Terminal.

+- Some commands won't run from the get-go.
+This is because some commands require *Administrator rights to run*.

+  - **Mac OSX:** Prefix your commands with `sudo` (meaning `s`uper `u`ser `do` - e.g `$ sudo git clone ...`).
+It will ask for your password the first time you use `sudo` and it won't ask again for some time.

+  - **Windows:** Right-click on `cmd` and click *Run as Administrator* to launch `cmd` using Administrator rights.

 ### 3. Clone the project and get into the cloned project's folder:

-**Note**: The `$` character in the commands below just indicates that it's a terminal command.
-Don't include it in the actual command within your Terminal.

 ```bash
 $ git clone https://github.com/nicholaswmin/node-server.git